Writers need to have a blog in this age of the Internet.

 3) Fix up the post.

-More often than not, my older posts need to get some good treatment, some editing if you will.
+More often than not, my older posts need to get some good grammar and word count treatment, really, some editing and learning by me.
 This is the same with other writers.
 I’m not suggesting it’s not easy, and while most people only have one shot at a first impression, most older blog posts have some good things to start with, it’s a matter of adding and cleaning them up.

 It’s time to look at how long your post actually is, sometimes what I feel is a long post, isn’t.
 Some bloggers will tell you that a post which is around 500 words will do well, whereas others will say something which has 100 words but the blogger posts five times a day will do better.